Avinashshah099/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I replaced the model with more poweful architecture from [nVidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+To combat the overfitting, I replaced the model with more powerful architecture from [nVidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).

 Then I tunned the model architecture to fit project requirements.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track1.
-Suprisigly it did not fell off the track2 which I considered to be much more difficult to learn.
+Surprisingly it did not fell off the track2 which I considered to be much more difficult to learn.
 To improve the driving behavior on the track1 I have doubled the track1 training data set to meet the size of the track2 training data set (track2 is twice as long as track1).
-Unfortunatelly it did not help.
-At the end I realized that although track2 is more difficult learn than track1, track2 has simplier color scheme (it consists mostly from green and gray colors).
+Unfortunately it did not help.
+At the end I realized that although track2 is more difficult learn than track1, track2 has simpler color scheme (it consists mostly from green and gray colors).
 I figured out that I forgot to convert images from BGR to RGB before training.

 After implementing simple fix, the vehicle is able to drive autonomously around both tracks without leaving the road.